istio/enhancements/features/feature_template.md

 **Approvals**

 - [ ] The appropriate work group(s) have reviewed and approved promotion of the feature.
-- [ ] The supportability review panel has reviewed promotion of the feature.
+- [ ] The supportability review panel has reviewed promotion of the feature OR a WG has decided one is not required.
 - [ ] The TOC has reviewed and approved promotion of the feature as part of the road map for a release.